damianhakert/damianhakert.github.io/source/handbook/accounting/index.md

 All GitLab BV employees receive their payslips within their personal portal of Savvy.
 They can login and download their payslip to their computer if needed.

-Not needed anymore??  >> 1.
-People Ops: Send the pdf with Factuur in the title to Accounts Payable.

 ## Accounts Payable <a name="ap"></a>
 NOTE: Vendor and contractor invoices are to be sent to ap@gitlab.com